Mü-Yap

 Mü-Yap, (officially Bağlantılı Hak Sahibi Fonogram Yapımcıları Meslek Birliği, Turkish: Turkish Phonographic Industry Society) is the major organization representing the recording industry of Turkey.
 Mü-Yap is also an IFPI member.
-As of May 2019, it has 194 members, roughly representing 80% of Turkish music industry.
+As of May 2019, it has 194 members, roughly representing 80% of the Turkish music industry.

-Mü-Yap had an official YouTube channel for music videos of Turkish artists, that is now closed.

 History

 Mü-Yap was founded in 2000 with Law 5846 of the Turkish constitution.
 In 2010, Mü-Yap took a role in the closure of Fizy, a popular online streaming service, due to copyright claims.

 In late 2012, after the iTunes digital music store was opened, many producers pressured Mü-Yap for increased digital rights, in favor of Apple iTunes.
 This move was considered to be the end of Mü-Yap's monopoly on digital music.
 In the 2013 general Mü-Yap meeting, Mü-Yap announced their withdrawal from the digital market.

 Records certification

 Mü-Yap has given certifications to published works as per record sales every year since 2003, as the "Mü-Yap Music Awards".
 The awards given are Diamond, Platinum and Gold.
 Additionally, the most downloaded 10 songs of the year are awarded Digital Awards.
 Additionally, there is a special award named after Turkish producer Yaşar Kekeva.